Last updated on:

 Psychology

 - Drinking fake alcohol makes you find yourself more attractive.
 Some scientists tricked a group of people into taste testing fake alcohol and discovered that the participants found themselves to be more attractive afterwards.
+Discussed on S01E04.

 - Can you predict who uses iPhones and who uses Android phones?
-Some psychologists wondered whether there are fundamental personality differences between iPhone and Android users, so they conducted a survey.
+Some psychologists wondered whether there are personality differences between iPhone and Android users, so they conducted a survey.
 They then took the data and developed a machine learning model to predict who uses what phone.
 Discussed on S01E14.

-Sports & Entertainment
+Sports & Athletics

 - Are bearded men better at fighting?
 A few evolutionary psychologists wondered if beards provide men with an advantage during fights.
 They analyzed ten years worth of UFC fights to find out.
 Another group wondered if beards specifically act as a cushion to lessen the impact of strikes to the face during fights.
 They meticulously measured the amount of force various mammalian hairs, glued to fake human bones, can absorb.
 Discussed on S01E19.

 - Dixson et al., 2018.
 Contest competition and men’s facial hair: beards may not provide advantages in combat.
-Evolution and human behavior.
+Evolution and Human Behavior.

 - Beseris et al., 2020.
 Impact Protection Potential of Mammalian Hair: Testing the Pugilism Hypothesis for the Evolution of Human Facial Hair.
-Integrative organismal biology.
+Integrative Organismal Biology.

 Transportation